tfelix/bestia-docs/content/docs/mechanics/_index.md

 #### The Chaos

-The Chos tries to inflict destruction and to speed up the worlds downfall, as they believe the mana influx is the fate every world must face finally.
+The Chaos tries to inflict destruction and to speed up the worlds downfall, as they believe the mana influx is the fate every world must face finally.
 They try to mass the amount of mana, open rifts in remote legions to form the world after their twisted image until it goes down in flames.

 #### The Order